-Increase of friendly relation between Japan and America is of great assistance in restraining the Soviet Union and Britain.
-America magnifying zealously her military preparations, watches the cause of the policy of the Empire with much interest, from a viewpoint of traditional Far Eastern Policy; and so, according to Japan's future attitude towards China, n only there is a danger of America's assisting China, in inducing her to adopt policies depending upon Europe and America, but also, it can't be denied that there might arise matters disadvantageous to Japan's policy towards the Soviet Union.
-Therefore, the Empire should render effort to let America Understand its fair attitude by respecting America's profit in ther Chinese trade, and at the same time to make her not to hinder the achievement of East Asiatic policy of the Empire, promoting the friendly relations with her on the keynote of the economic interdependency between Japan and America.
-4. The developments in the European political situation have a great influence on the East Asia, and so Japan must exert every effort in bringing European powers to its a.
-As for Britain, though she has not a few interests in all aspects which conflict with the ones of Japan she has the largest rights and interests among the European Powers in the East asia; and moreover the attitudes of European countries are affected largely by that of Britain.
-Taking consideration of these facts, it is of particular necessity for the Empire to make Britain adopt an attitude in fower of Japan in the relation make Britain adopt an attitude in favor of Japan in the relation between Japan and the Soviet Union, through its positive effort in promoting the friendly relations with Britain, so as to restrain the Soviet's attitude towards us and to mitigate and restrain the Soviet's attitude towards us and to mitigate and eliminate, simultaneously, the obstacles on the course of Japan's overseas development.
-To readjust the relations between Japan and Britain in China is of much effect, and therefore combined with offerty to mending the research therefore, combined with efforts to readjust the general relations between both countries, we must try to take the fittest measures to give a good turn to the relations of both countries in China, by means of making Britain respect that Japan possesses special and important interests in China and also by means of our respecting her rights and interests in and in counter measures against Bolshevization to maintain harmony with us, we shall promote the friendly relations with her, and in case of necessity we shall adopt some measures to realize the concert between Japan and Germany and further by extending this relation shall promote the good will of Poland and other countries thereby restraining the Soviet Union.
-Further, we shall pay attention to and try to promote the friendly relations with the countries neighboring the Soviet Union in Europe and Asia and with other Mohammedan peoples.
+3. Increase of friendly relation between Japan and America is of great assistance in restraining the Soviet Union and Britain.
+America magnifying zealously her military preparations, watches the cause of the policy of the Empire with much interest, from a viewpoint of traditional Far Eastern Policy; and so, according to Japan's future attitude towards China, not only there is a danger of America's assisting China, in inducing her to adopt policies depending upon Europe and america, but also, it can't be denied that there might arise matters disadvantageous to Japan's policy towards the Soviet Union.
+Therefore, the Empire should render effort to let America understand its fair attitude by respecting America's profit in her Chinese trade, and at the same time to make her not te hinder the achievement of East asiatic policy of the Empire, promoting the friendly relations with her on the keynote of the economic interdependency between Japan and America.

+4. The developments in the European political situation have a great influence on the East Asia, and so Japan must exert every effort in bringing European powers to its advantage, especially in restraining the Soviet Union.

+a.
+As for Britain, though she has not a few interests in all aspects which conflict with the ones of Japan she has the largest rights and interests emong the European Powers in the East asia; and moreover the attitudes of European countries are affected largely by that of Britain.
+Taking consideration of these facts, it is of particular necessity for the Empire to make Britain adopt an attitude in favor of Japan in the relation between Japan and the Soviet Union, through its positive effort in promoting the friendly relations with Britain, so as to restrain the Soviet's attitude towards us and to mitigate and eliminate, simultaneously, the obstacles on the course of Japan's overseas development.
+To readjust the relations between Japan and Britain in Chine is of much effect, and therefore, combined with efforts to readjust the general relations between both countries, we must try to take the fittest measures to give a good turn to the relations of both countries in China, by means of making Britain respect that Japan possesses special and important interests in China and elso by means of our respecting her rights and interests in China.

-We must be particularly cautious on this point however, as there is an apprehension of Britain's adopting an oppressing policy towards Japan, inducing the great Powers, especially America, Soviet and China.
+We must be particularly cautious on this point however, as there is an apprehension of Britain's adopting an oppressing policy towards Japan, inducing the great Powers, especially America, Seviet and China.